BrianInGermany/americansingermany/README.md

 ## Welcome Americans and Friends!

-Go to <a href="http://join.americansingermany.club" onclick="alert('Redirecting to Slack!')">join.americansingermany.club</a> to network and socialize with Americans across the country.
+Go to <a href="http://join.americansingermany.club" onclick="alert('Redirecting to Slack!')">join.americansingermany.club</a> to network and socialize with Americans in your area.

 We are currently a "klein aber fein" collection of folks, but we're growing by the day!
 Our core user base is currently Rhein-Main.